ChijinZ/security_advisories/webkitgtk-2.32.3/readme.md

 Bug 229365

-When the attachment is opened by MiniBrowser, a SEGV is raised by Asan.
+When the [html file](https://github.com/ChijinZ/security_advisories/blob/master/webkitgtk-2.32.3/seeds/incorrect_malloc.html) is opened by webkitgtk, a SEGV is raised by Asan.

 ```
 =================================================================